Probationary Periods for University Support Staff and Unclassified Professional Staff, University Policy on

 USS and UPS for all KU campuses.

 Individuals who are hired or rehired into regular USS or UPS positions are placed on probationary status and are employed at will during the probationary period.
 The initial probationary period is in effect for six months from the effective date of the initial hire.
 Employees are not eligible for any available merit increases during the initial or an extended probationary period.

-Supervisors may extend the probationary period up to a total of twelve months, with approval from Human Resources (HR), if it is in the best interests of the University.
+Supervisors may extend the probationary period up to a total of twelve months, with approval from Human Resource Management (HRM), if it is in the best interests of the University.
 Notifications of extension of the probationary period shall be in writing and shall be issued to the employee as early as possible but no later than one business day prior to the end of the probationary period.

 If an employee accepts a different position while still serving a probationary period, the employee must complete the remainder of the initial probationary period or an extension thereof.
 Provided however, if the new position is substantially different or requires different qualifications, supervisors may initiate a new six-month probationary period upon HR approval.